"Authoritative Parenting Style, what is it and how does it affect your child?"

 Cons of Being an Authoritative Parent:

-Cultural and Contextual Differences: The effectiveness of authoritative parenting may vary across different cultural and contextual settings, as cultural norms, values, and societal factors influence parenting practices and child-rearing beliefs.
+Cultural and Contextual Differences: The effectiveness of authoritative parenting may vary across different cultural and environmental conditions, as cultural norms and societal factors influence parenting practices and child-rearing beliefs.

 "So, is Authoritative Parenting the Best?"